Mid-day meals nourish 1.2m underprivileged children

 The cost of providing food for 1 child for 1 entire year is just Rs 900

-Recently ISKCON Food Relief Foundation participated in the first ever Lifebuoy National Child Health Symposium and Awards.
-Out of the hundreds of entries received ISKCON Food Relief Foundation was awarded as a leading organisation in the sphere of child health with an outstanding contribution in the area of nutrition.
+Recently the Food Relief Foundation participated in the first ever Lifebuoy National Child Health Symposium and Awards.
+Out of the hundreds of entries received Krishna Temple Food Relief Foundation was awarded as a leading organisation in the sphere of child health with an outstanding contribution in the area of nutrition.

 SOURCE: ONEWORLD South Asia